 Lewis’s lawyer, Timothy Creech, points out that Lewis “had been [working for UPenn] for years, and then they piled onto him with all these things they came up with, one after the other.”
 But Lewis cites a merit condemnation that he received a year ago, as well as a sergeant’s threat that he “shave or go home,” as evidence that he was fired due to discrimination, according to local publication Billy Penn.

 Lewis might have a case.
 Follicle-based discrimination has been making headlines lately, from people who’ve claimed to have been dismissed for having dreadlocks to Muslims losing their jobs over their own beards, which they wear for religious reasons.
 In some cases, employers have changed their stance on hair-based discrimination, but in most cases, victims are left with little recourse.

-According to Business Management Daily, employers can only require workers who suffer from medical conditions like pseudofolliculitis barbae to shave their beards if they “can show that it’s necessary to maintain (such as needing to wear a respirator that fits snuggly around the employee’s mouth and nose),” which is clearly not the case for a campus police officer.
+According to Business Management Daily, employers can only require workers who suffer from medical conditions like pseudofolliculitis barbae to shave their beards if they “can show that it’s necessary to maintain workplace safety (such as needing to wear a respirator that fits snuggly around the employee’s mouth and nose),” which is clearly not the case for a campus police officer.
 The nonprofit Workplace Fairness confirms that “several individuals have successfully challenged companies that have required them to shave their beards” but doesn’t cite how many and under what circumstances they claimed victory.

 A spokesperson for UPenn, vice president for university communications Stephen MacCarthy, told the Daily Pennsylvanian that the university “does not comment on pending litigation.”
 The amount of money Lewis is asking for in his lawsuit has not been disclosed.